|

 I work as a Full Professor of English Language and Linguistics at the University of Santiago de Compostela.
 I studied Germanic Philology in Santiago de Compostela and specialized (1975-1976) in English Linguistics at University College London, on a British Council scholarship.

-In 1978 I completed my doctorate on “Linguistic Variants in Seventeenth- and Eighteenth-Century Editions of Shakespeare”.
-In 1984 I was appointed Associate Professor of English in Santiago de Compostela and since May 1990 I hold the chair in English Language and Linguistics.
+In 1978 I completed my doctorate on “Linguistic Variants in Seventeenth and Eighteenth Century Editions of Shakespeare” (Extraordinary PhD Award, Faculty of Philosophy and Letters).
+In 1984 I was appointed Associate Professor of English in Santiago de Compostela and since May 1990 I hold the chair in English Language and Linguistics (from September 2018 as Professor Emeritus).

-Since 1990 I have been the director of the research unit for Variation, Linguistic Change and Grammaticalization.
-I am also the coordinator of the research network English Linguistics Circle (ELC), established in December 2006 under funding from the European Regional Development Fund and the Autonomous Government of Galicia.
-Six years ago (September 2005) I succeeded Wolfgang U. Dressler (University of Vienna) as Editor of Folia Linguistica, the peer-reviewed journal of the Societas Linguistica Europaea published by Mouton de Gruyter.
+Since the 1990s I have been the director of the research unit Variation, Linguistic Change and Grammaticalization (VLCG) at the University of Santiago de Compostela.
+I am also the coordinator of the research network English Linguistics Circle (ELC), established in 2006 under funding from the European Regional Development Fund, the Regional Government of Galicia, and (between 2014 and 2016) the Spanish National Research Plan.